-The Grotto Fellowship is a six-month-long program, providing workspace and support for emerging writers with works in progress.
+The Grotto Fellows participate in a six-month-long fellowship, during which the Grotto offers workspace and support for emerging writers with works in progress.
 For more details, see here.

 Former Grotto Fellows

 a partial list

 CANDACE EROS DIAS

 JENNIFER MARCH SOLOWAY

 KATHLEEN J. WOODS